Franz-Josef-Danner/tracking/README.md

 - `distance_remove.py` – operator that deletes `NEU_` markers too close to `GOOD_` markers.
 - `track.py` – operator to track selected markers forward.
 - `track_marker_size_adapt.py` – tracks one frame at a time until markers stop moving.
-- `margin a Distanz.py` – calculates detection margin and distance from clip width.
+- `ensure_margin_distance.py` – computes detection margin and distance based on a threshold value.
-- `min marker rechner.py` – helper for computing the marker count range used by detection.
+- `update_min_marker_props.py` – keeps derived marker properties in sync with the base count.

 These scripts can be executed from Blender's text editor for experimentation, but the full workflow resides in `combined_cycle.py`.